MichaelCurrin/dev-cheatsheets/cheatsheets/shell/grep/extended.md

 ---
 title: Extended
+description: About using extended grep matching
 ---

+## About

-Grep already supports some patterns like glob and regex.
+Basic grep already supports some patterns, like glob and regex.

-You can use `egrep` or `grep -e` for the extended matching.
+To extend the matching to be more powerful, you can use extended grep.

+## Usage

 ```sh
 egrep PATTERN PATH
 ```

-Examples:
+Or `grep -e` in place of `egrep`.

+## Examples

 ```sh
 egrep "support|help|windows" myfile.txt